AMSA Appeal Process

-If you received a red card during a match, the League will send you and/or your captain a “notice of penalties” email by the following Wednesday.
-Once you receive the notification, if you decide to appeal the red card, please follow the steps in the AMSA Appeal Process below.
+If you received a red card during a match, or if your team has violated AMSA rules, the League will send you and/or your captain a “notice of penalties” email by the following Wednesday.
+Once you receive the notification, if you decide to appeal the red card or penalties imposed for something other than a red card, please follow the steps in the AMSA Appeal Process below.

 Before you proceed, please note the following:

-- The AMSA Discipline & Procedures (D&P) Committee does not automatically grant appeal hearings.
+- Per AMSA Rule 5.7-3 (see below), the Discipline & Procedures (D&P) Committee does not automatically grant appeal hearings.

 - Per AMSA Rule 5.7-4 (see below):